tip-org/tools-paper/paper.md

 Blanchettification for uninterpreted functions (also discussed in Hipster article)

-Allows theroem provers to use QuickSpec theory exploration in their tools
+Allows theorem provers to use QuickSpec theory exploration in their tools

 Not implemented: tuples to get right arity of QuickSpec functions
                  (needs a tuple constructor with size 0)